Temple of the Moon in Cusco

-1. History of the Temple of the Moon in Cusco
+1. History of the Moon Temple in Cusco

-2. What to do in the Temple of the Moon – Activities?
+2. What to do at the Moon Temple?

-• Taking a walk from Cusco to the Temple of the Moon, it takes approximately 40 minutes to 1 hour
+• Take a walk from the city of Cusco to the Moon Temple and discover what surrounds the enigmatic Moon Temple.
+Make sure to come prepared, as the walk takes approximately 40 minutes to an hour.

 3. How to get to the Temple of the Moon in Cusco?
 Where is it?